Top 10 Sports Team Logos and What Makes Them Awesome

 The logo you see above was adopted by the football team in the 1960s and has remained pretty much the same ever since.

-The beauty of this logo lies in the historical representation of the city and its role in the 20th-century American economy.
+The beauty of this sports team logos lie in the historical representation of the city and its role in the 20th-century American economy.

 An interesting fact about this logo is it is only printed on one side of the team's football helmets – the only team to do so.